Schedule

 Cost of an oral cancer screening

-At Aspen Dental, an oral cancer screening is included in your comprehensive dental exam.
+At Aspen Dental, an oral cancer screening is not included in your comprehensive dental exam.
 Your total cost can vary based on your visit and whether any follow-up testing is needed.
 Many insurance plans cover screenings as preventive care.
 Aspen Dental accepts most insurance.
 Please note, we do not accept Medicaid.
 If you need help with out-of-pocket costs, ask your Aspen Dental care team about financing and payment options.

 What to expect during oral cancer screenings